 And as usual we have (Theorem 5.15 \& Theorem 5.17 in \cite{KOSTOLANYI20181}):

 \begin{exa} Later we will use the connection between \wafa and trees heavily.
 For a better understanding of this connection we want to point out the following:

-First of, let us observe that $|M_{(q,a)}|=1$ if $\delta(q,a)$ is a monomial.
-Consequently, if $\delta(q,a)$ is a monomial for all $q\in Q, a\in \Sigma$, then every run is unique.
+First off, let us observe that $|M_{(q,a)}|=1$ if $\delta(q,a)$ is a monomial.
+Consequently, if $\delta(q,a)$ is a monomial for all $q\in Q, a\in \Sigma$, then every word has a unique run.
 We call a \wafa with this property \textit{universal}.
+A two-mode \wafa where every state is universal is universal and vice versa.
 Universality for \wafa is as determinism for finite automata.
 However, in general universal \wafa and \wfa are incomparable it terms of expressive power (cf. Corollary 3 in \cite{10.1007/978-3-642-24372-1_2}).

 Second, we consider the non-universal automaton from Figure \ref{fig:nonDetWAFA}.
 This automaton is not universal since $\delta(q,a)= q + p$.
-As a consequence, we may have several runs, whenever the letter $a$ is to be processed in stat $q$ we can choose one of two possible children in our tree.
+As a consequence, we may have several runs, whenever the letter $a$ is to be processed in state $q$ we can choose one of two possible children in our tree.
 Figure \ref{fig:runsOfAWAFA} shows these run-trees for the input $aba$.
-This connection becomes more clear, if we observe the behavior of the automaton on $aba$: Clearly, every monomial in the final polynomial correspond to one of the run-trees and since the weight of a run-tree is just the product of the coefficients in its nodes and its leave correspond to the final weights of their state, we get that the sum of all run-weights is the behavior of the automaton. \end{exa}
+This connection becomes more clear, if we observe the behavior of the automaton on $aba$: Clearly, every monomial in the final polynomial corresponds to one of the run-trees.
+Moreover, the weight of a run-tree is the product of the coefficients in its nodes and its leaves correspond to the final weights of their state.
+Thus, we get that the sum of all run-weights is the behavior of the automaton. \end{exa}

-It is easy to see that $s$ from Example \ref{xmp:serp} is not recognizable by a \wfa.
+Due to the bound on the growth of series recognized by \wfa, we can see that $s$ from Example \ref{xmp:serp} is not recognizable by a \wfa.
 Thus, \wafa are more expressive than \wfa when weights are taken from the non-negative integers.
 However, this is not the case for every semiring.
 A semiring $S$ is \textit{locally finite} if for every finite $X\subseteq S$ the generated subsemiring $\langle X \rangle$ is finite.
 The following result characterizes semirings on which \wafa and \wfa are equally expressive: